 The fairs are largely volunteer efforts of adults who value these processes and want the best for the children of Georgia.
 The Georgia Council for the Social Studies thanks all of those who give their knowledge, time, and financial resources to support our largest project!

-Sharon Coleman Georgia Social Studies Fair Coordinator smcoleman50@yahoo.com
+With many thanks to Sharon Coleman, former Social Studies Fair Coordinator